 ‘A Facebook store is a Facebook business page tab application where potential customers can purchase products directly on your Facebook Store’.
 This feature allows potential customers to browse, share and purchase your products without having to leave their Facebook window.
 And to set up a Facebook shop page you need a Facebook business page and have it linked to a Valid Bank Account.

 So, to answer your question – how to set up a store on Facebook for your Online Business?

 1. Configuring the Shop page in your Facebook Business Page & Setting up your Shop details

 In order to get started, locate the ‘Shop’ tab on the left of your brands’ Facebook Business Page (ensure you have the admin privileges) and click on it to set up your shop details.

 By default, many Facebook business pages usually have the Shop page that simply needs to be configured before your customers access it.

 Follow through the instructions of the pop-up that guides you through the setup process.
 You need to add your business details, like – your business type, address and later moving on to the states in which you will be operating, and your tax registration number.

 The next step is where you can indicate the type of products you intend to be selling on Facebook.
-In the next step, Facebook asks about the type of your business and information of your business representative – this is most likely going to be your own info, unless you want to designate someone else and you can now finalize the setup of your store on Facebook.
+In the next step, Facebook asks about the type of your business and the information of your business representative – this is most likely going to be your own info unless you want to designate someone else and you can now finalize the setup of your store on Facebook.
 The last things to clarify are your shipping options; return policy and customer service email.

-As per Facebook's rules, you must ship the package within three business days after receiving the order.
-The customer must receive the package no more than ten days after they order – that's one of the factors that make Facebook shopping attractive to people.
+As per Facebook’s rules, you must ship the package within three business days after receiving the order.
+The customer must receive the package no more than ten days after the order – that’s one of the factors that make Facebook shopping attractive to people.
 One other requirement is that the Shipping services you use must offer features like tracking and delivery confirmation.